bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lowenheim.md

 9. Helped to develop the theory of quantification in the early part of the 20th century.
 10. Produced the important work “Mathematical Logic” in 1912.

 Born 26 June 1878, Krefeld, German.
-Died 5 May1957, Berlin, Germany.
+Died 5 May 1957, Berlin, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Lowenheim/)